andrewgreen5610/HalfTails/README.md

 * Mozilla Firefox and other basic tools as Tails reccomendations, but **without** [Tor](https://www.torproject.org/).
 * Updates, care, etc. as Tails reccomendations, but without Tor.

+## Status of this version
+It is only a procedure (sequence of terminal instructions) to make a bootable pendrive with Debian system.
+Next version will add more "secure procedures"...
+But only far future will be "Tails without Tor".

 ## The HalfTails conventions (2017)
 Current (2017-03)  general conventions (for rationale see [Wiki](https://github.com/CidadeAmarela/HalfTails/wiki)),